-After over two decades of professional singing Shane decided to enlarge his own vocal vocabulary by training under world renowned vocal coach's to become a vocal coach himself.
-Shane says, "I learned to understand the physiology of singing, and develop a great deal further as a singer.
+After over two decades of professional singing Shane decided to expand his own vocal vocabulary by training under world renowned vocal coaches and became a vocal coach himself.
+Shane says, "I learned to understand the physiology of singing, and developed a great deal further as a singer.
 I was able to expand my range and learn to sing higher and lower notes without straining even after years of singing."

 Shane continues, "Often I’ll hear from my students that what I teach seems initially counter to what was the focus of previous vocal instructors they've had lessons with.
 The opposite even.”
 “My focus is on consistent pure tone and singing through the vocal registers with a single unified voice.
 With this method some aspects of singing such as proper breath support tend to happen more naturally, and the student can focus on getting the sound they want to hear when they sing.”

 Shane continues to perform, produce, and write for and with other artists.